apache/flink/docs/dev/table_api.md

 The Table API is a declarative API to define queries on batch and streaming tables.
 Projection, selection, and union operations can be applied both on streaming and batch tables without additional semantics.
 Aggregations on (possibly) infinite streaming tables, however, can only be computed on finite groups of records.
 Window aggregates group rows into finite groups based on time or row-count intervals and evaluate aggregation functions once per group.
 For batch tables, windows are a convenient shortcut to group records by time intervals.

-Windows are defined using the `window(w: Window)` clause and require an alias, which is specified using the `as` clause.
+Windows are defined using the `window(w: Window)` clause and the window must have an alias.
 In order to group a table by a window, the window alias must be referenced in the `groupBy(...)` clause like a regular grouping attribute.
 The following example shows how to define a window aggregation on a table.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 Table table = input
-  .window([Window w].as("w"))  // define window with alias w
+  .window([WindowWithoutAlias w].as("w"))  // define window with alias w
   .groupBy("w")  // group the table by window w .select("b.sum");  // aggregate
 {% endhighlight %}